mohamedali559/micromouse/README.md

 ### Motor Drivers: L298

-- TC4427: We've selected the TC4427 motor driver for its fast switching capabilities, ensuring precise control over the motor's speed and direction.
+a dual H-bridge driver capable of controlling two DC motors or one stepper motor.
-- ZXMHC3F38148: This motor driver complements the TC4427, offering additional motor control options and enhancing overall performance.
+It supports motor supply voltages up to 46V and can deliver up to 2A per channel.

 ### User Interface

-- HC-05 Bluetooth Module: The HC-05 module facilitates wireless communication with the micromouse, enabling remote debugging and configuration adjustments.
+HC-05 Bluetooth Module: The HC-05 module facilitates wireless communication with the micromouse, enabling remote debugging and configuration adjustments.

 ### Battery
 Our micromouse project relies on a series configuration of two Li-ion 3.7V batteries, meticulously chosen to strike a harmonious balance between weight, size, and power supply capability. we opted for 500mAh batteries for debugging purposes.